Bus in South Africa plunges off bridge and catches fire, killing 45 people

 Rescue operations continued late Thursday.
 Some bodies were burned beyond recognition, while others were trapped inside the vehicle's debris, the department said.

-The 8-year-old child was being treated at a nearby hospital, though the department did not provide further details about the child's condition.
+A department spokesperson told CBS News that the 8-year-old survivor is a girl.
+She was being treated at a nearby hospital, though the department did not provide further details about her condition.

 Rescue workers told local media that the bus was pulling a trailer, adding additional weight to the vehicle as it crossed the bridge.